-You can book an assisted rapid test online, to be carried out at either:
+You can book an assisted rapid test online, at:

 - Waterfold Business Park, Bury BL9 7BR. - The Mosses Centre, Cecil Street, Bury BL9 OSB.

 2. Home testing with a self-test kit

 You can also take the test yourself at home by following the instructions included with the self-test kit.
 You can collect a supply of self-test kits from a local testing site at certain times, from participating community pharmacies, or order kits to be sent to your home.